dwesterwick/SPTQuestingBots/README.md

 * Objectives should be sparsely placed on the map.
 Since bots take a break from questing after each objective is completed, they will wander around the area (for an unknown distance) before continuing the quest.
 If you place objective positions too close to each other, the bot will unnecessarily run back and forth around the area.
 As a rule of thumb, place objectives at least 20m from each other.
 * If you want a bot to go to several specific positions that are close to each other (i.e. adjacent rooms), use multiple steps in a single objectives instead of using multiple objectives.
 * Bots will use the NavMesh to calculate the more efficient path to their objective.
 They cannot perform complex actions to reach objective locations, so avoid placing objective steps on top of objects (i.e. inside truck beds) or in areas that are difficult to reach.

+**---------- Credits ----------**
+* Thanks to Props for sharing the code DONUTS uses to spawn bots.
+This was the inspiration to create this mod.
+* Thanks to DrakiaXYZ for creating BigBrain and Waypoints and for all of your help with developing this mod.
+* Thanks to everyone on Discord who helped to test the many alpha releases of this mod and provided feedback to make it better.
+There are too many people to name, but you're all awesome.
+* Of course, thanks to the SPT development team who made this possible in the first place.